 Uh-oh.
 Dangerous territory.
 According to J's profile he was only in the next town over and I didn't feel like bringing that to his attention just yet.

-Two hours, I told him, though the distance was half that.
+Jewels: Two hours, I lied; the distance was negligible.

 I didn't doubt it.